 After years of looking for responsibly mined stones we came upon a better answer - recycled goods!
 All of the brilliant cut diamonds in the Catbird collection are recycled (rose cuts are not currently available recycled, but we are trying!).
 Recycled stones were previously in finished goods that were dismantled for the raw materials.
 By giving diamonds that already exist a new life, we are not extracting anything additional from the earth — ensuring that our diamonds have the most minimal impact possible.
 Read more about recycled diamonds here.

 Recycled diamonds are reclaimed from vintage and deadstock jewelry that was waiting for a second life.

 An example of the vintage jewelry that our recycled diamonds come from.

 Our rose cut diamonds fall into this category.
 We have long relationships with a select few of the most respected suppliers to ensure that every rose cut diamond we use goes above the standards enforced by the Kimberley Process and is guaranteed conflict-free.
 We work with our suppliers to ensure as much transparency as possible around stone origins, and, vitally important but often overlooked: cutting facilities that are safe and continually audited by a third party.

 An alternative to traditionally mined diamonds, cultivated diamonds - also known as lab-created diamonds - are grown from a natural diamond slice in a lab with less middlemen than a mined diamond.
 They are molecularly identical to natural diamonds and each stone is unique, based on the slice it was grown from.
-We currently only offer a cultivated diamond in a version of Juno the Swan.
+Our Anna, Juno, and Violette the Swan rings are available with laboratory-grown cultivated diamonds.

 We primarily use two cuts of diamonds, rose cuts and brilliant cuts.
 Brilliant cuts are likely what you picture when you think of a diamond, while rose cuts have a softer sparkle and an antique feeling.